I’ve done a post on what I love about Scotland blog post but never one about what I hate. So here is a list of what I Hate about Scotland

 Gennie was staggering about trying to put her tights on, they were laddered and bobbly, but again there was no money.
 They were both trouncing from school again, they were too scared to go as that would mean risking evacuation, and although she longed to go sit at a desk and learn poems and arithmetic in a quaint countryside town something in her just wouldn’t let her leave her mother.

 Mary stared down at her black cup of tea no milk as usual.
 They used to get eggs and milk delivered when their dad was around.
-Sweets aswell once a month on payday they would go to the corner shop and chose between sherbet and liquorice balls all laid out neatly behind the counter.
+Sweets aswell once a month on payday they would go to the corner shop and chose between sherbet and liquorice balls all laid out neatly in jars behind the counter.
 They had nothing like that now.
 Now all they could get where some out of date potatoes and carrots that mary would have to cut the bad bits off to make some watery soup.

 Personally I want to start of by saying I’m sick of the SNPs propaganda I literally hate the party.
 I just feel like they could do better I almost feel sorry for them with all of the grief we’ve experienced this year.Actually correction I dont think I could have a simple act of sympathy for the snp.
 I feel that Scottish labour is the only party that can really make a difference to scotland.
 We dont need rallies with flags and irn bru we need a party who actually care about the most vulnerable in our society such as low wage workers , the disabled and long term unemployed.
 Even the conservative party want to put more money into the health service.